 7. Have A Few Sweaters On Hand

 A wet dog coat or sweater can actually make your dog colder outside than his dry, bare fur.
 Have multiple coats on hand so that you can alternate them on walks throughout the day, or dry your pet's coat in the dryer or over a heat vent after each use.
+Check out Canada Pooch if you're looking for a little extra style.

 8. Stick to the Sidewalk